Computing Equilibria in Games with Stochastic Action Sets: Computing Equilibria in GSAS

-For the remainder of the paper, we will focus on the \emph{online learning} or \emph{repeated} game paradigm.
-In this setting, for each player $i\in [n]$, the sequence $\{S^t_i\}_{t=1, \ldots, T}$ is sampled i.i.d. following $\rho_i$.
+Going forward, we focus on the \emph{online learning} or \emph{repeated} game paradigm.
+In this setting, for each player $i\in [n]$, the sequence $\{S^t_i\}_{t=1, \ldots, T}$ is sampled i.i.d. from $\rho_i$.
 In each iteration $t$, player $i$ observes $S^t_i$ and plays a strategy $\pi_i^t(S^t_i)$, observing reward vector $u_i(\cdot,a_{-i}^t)$.
 Notice that this setting applies to all regimes (i)-(iii) as described above.
-A standard performance metric in the repeated game setting is \emph{regret}, with the folk result that no-(external)-regret algorithms (that is, algorithms that achieve sublinear regret with respect to the best fixed action in hindsight) converge in time-average to the set of Nash equilibria in 2p0s-games.
+A standard performance metric for learning in games is (cumulative) \emph{external regret}, formally defined as $\sum_{t=1}^T\max_{a'_i\in A_i} (u_i(a'_i,a^t_{-i}) - u_i(a^t_i,a^t_{-i}))$, with the folk result that no-external-regret algorithms converge in time-average to the set of Nash equilibria in 2p0s-games.
 In GSAS, standard notions of regret are unsuitable since the competing action may be unavailable in certain rounds.
-This motivates the adaptation of modified regret definitions which have been studied in the \emph{sleeping bandit} setting~\citep{kleinberg2010regret}.
-In this paper, we focus on \emph{sleeping internal regret}, which was introduced by~\cite{gaillard2023one}.
+This motivates the adoption of a regret variant known as \textit{sleeping internal regret}, which was introduced in~\cite{gaillard2023one} to study the \textit{sleeping bandit} problem~\citep{kleinberg2010regret}.

 \begin{definition}[Sleeping Internal Regret] For any pair of actions $\hat{a}_i\in A_i$ and $\hat{a}_i'\in A_i$, the sleeping internal regret (SI-regret) for player $i$ in $T$ timesteps, $R^{\mathsf{INT}}_{T,i}(\hat{a}_i\to \hat{a}_i')$, is